-The 8.25-Acre Master Plan of Casagrand Kumbalgodu
+The 8.6-Acre Master Plan of Casagrand Moondance Kumbalgodu

 ~61 / acreUnit Density

-Casagrand Kumbalgodu master plan layout
+Casagrand Moondance Kumbalgodu master plan layout

-At 8.25 acres, Casagrand Kumbalgodu sits in an unusual sweet spot for Bengaluru: large enough to host a meaningful central amenity precinct (clubhouse, pool, gardens, children's play zones) without feeling sparse, but small enough to keep walking distances short — the furthest apartment door is under a three-minute walk from the clubhouse entrance.
-The planner's choice to split inventory across three wings rather than consolidate into a single large block is what enables the central open-space arrangement.
+At 8.6 acres, Casagrand Moondance Kumbalgodu sits in an unusual sweet spot for Bengaluru: large enough to host a meaningful central amenity precinct (clubhouse, pool, gardens, children's play zones) without feeling sparse, but small enough to keep walking distances short - the furthest apartment door is under a three-minute walk from the clubhouse entrance.
+The planner's choice to split inventory across low-rise wings rather than consolidate into a single large block is what enables the central open-space arrangement.
 Each wing can be oriented for cross-ventilation and light independently, and no apartment is shadowed for more than a short morning or evening window by an adjacent wing.

 The B+G+4 floor format is the second pivotal choice.
 A basement accommodates car parking and services; the ground floor carries the lobby, entrance amenity and some utility rooms; and four residential floors above give each wing a clean, horizontal silhouette.
 The upper floors avoid the lift-wait and elevator-pressure problems that taller towers bring, and the structural engineering is simpler and faster to execute - B+G+4 buildings can be topped out in 14–18 months rather than the 30–36 months a 30+ storey tower takes.

-How the 8.25 acres is used
+How the 8.6 acres is used

 The rough zoning breakdown, as read from the master plan drawing and typical mid-market Bengaluru planning norms, sits in this ballpark: